 Use the following steps to change the default save location on Windows 10:-

-Step 4: At the bottom of the right sidebar, you will find “More storage settings.”
+Step 4: At the bottom of the right sidebar, you will find “More storage settings” section.
 Click on the link Change where new content is saved.

-Step 5: You will find the different file types in the drop-down menu (apps, documents, music, photos and videos, films and TV programs, and offline maps).
+Step 5: In the following screen, you will find the different file types in the drop-down menu (apps, documents, music, photos and videos, films and TV programs, and offline maps).
 Use it to select the new default save location.